-Coarse-Grained Reconfigurable Arrays (CGRA) are a promising alternatives between ASICs and FPGAs.
-Traditionally in embedded systems, compute intensive kernels of an application are implemented as ASIC, which has high efficiency but limited flexibility.
-Current generation embedded systems demand flexibility to support a diverse range of applications.
-FPGAs provide high flexibility, but suffer from low efficiency.
-To bridge this gap, CGRA architectures have been proposed such as CHESS [30], MorphoSys [39], ADRES [31], DRAA [28], FloRA [27] and many others.
-Most of these architectures arrange coarse-grained function units (FUs) in a mesh-like structure.
-The FUs in a CGRA can be reconfigured by writing to a control register (or context register) on a cycle by cycle basis.
+Coarse-Grained Reconfigurable Arrays (CGRAs) are promising alternatives between ASICs and FPGAs.
+Traditionally in embedded systems, compute intensive kernels of an application are implemented as ASICs, which have high efficiency but limited flexibility.
+Current generation embedded systems demand flexibility to support diverse applications.
+FPGAs provide high flexibility, but may suffer from low efficiency [Kuon and Rose 2007].
+To bridge this gap, CGRA architectures, such as CHESS [Marshall et al. 1999], MorphoSys [Singh et al. 2000], ADRES [Mei et al. 2003a], DRAA [Lee et al. 2003], FloRA [Lee et al. 2009] etc., have been proposed.
+Typically these architectures arrange coarse-grained functional units (FUs) in a mesh structure.
+The FUs can be reconfigured by writing to a control (context) register on per cycle basis.
+Figure 1 shows a 4×4 CGRA with FUs connected in a mesh topology; each FU has a local register file and a configuration cache.